 The bill, which is based on Think New Mexico’s 2017 policy report, sets ambitious but achievable targets for school districts and charter schools to maximize the percentage of their budgets that they are spending in the classroom.
 The targets are voluntary, but the bill provides an incentive for districts and charters that meet the classroom spending targets, and it helps them get there by reducing unnecessary administrative paperwork.

-Read more about the details of the bill in Think New Mexico’s bill summary, and contact your legislators and the governor and ask them to support HB 180!
+Read more about the details of Think New Mexico’s proposals, and contact your legislators and the governor and ask them to support these important reforms!